-- o the community profile and technical assessment; - o targets and strategies; the enforcement plan; and metrics to track progress.
+- o community engagement; - o the community profile and technical assessment; - o targets and strategies; the enforcement plan; and metrics to track progress.

 Government official committee members serve as ex-officio full participants in the committee, except that they serve in an advisory role, not a voting role, in final consensus building and decision making processes.